martindmtrv/chromart-configs/README.md

 virtwold is a daemon that listens on the network device `enp42s0` for WOL packets from Moonlight to wake the windows VM. to start it `sudo systemctl enable virtwold-wol@enp42s0.service`

+wakeonlan-enable.service

+Runs ethtool on boot to ensure that the ethernet adapter sets wake on lan to enabled so we can boot the pc when it is off.

 ## docker config json

 https://www.reddit.com/r/selfhosted/comments/1az6mqa/psa_adjust_your_docker_defaultaddresspool_size/